 Lots of people audition with a stand-up routine.
 There's nothing wrong with that but DC is a sketch comedy group.
 The best stand-up auditions are one's that integrate aspects of sketch comedy.

 Practice makes perfect.
-When you practice you can bring out little quirks that make your auditions so much funnier.
+When you practice beforehand you can bring out little quirks that make your auditions stronger.

 Don't act funny, just act.
-Being goofy can distract from the joke.
+Being goofy can takeaway from the joke.

 You won't have a microphone.
 Make sure you annunciate and project your voice so people can hear you.

 If you can do some good impressions, more power to you.
 But just doing an impression won't get you far.
 Make sure there is a funny concept/purpose for the impression.